jilliangmeehan/viatrix/content/notes/artifacts/sets/adventurer.md

 >
 > Her appearance was surreal, with a cluster of feathers adorning her hair.

+(the feather looks like a peacock feather — what "continent" are they seen on?)

 ## [[notes/artifacts/sands of eon|adventurer's pocket watch]]
 *"It's easy to lose track of time when you're adventuring where the sun doesn't shine, whether that's the depths of the abyss or the ruins of a lost city."*
 > A pocket watch that once belonged to an adventurer.
-It was crafted by a master watchmaker with simplicity and practicality in mind, aligning with the philosophy of the Adventurers' Guild.
+It was crafted by a master watchmaker with simplicity and practicality in mind, aligning with the philosophy of the [[Adventurers' Guild]].
 >
 > The adventurer spent most of his days in darkness.
 The rhythmic sound of its moving hands was the only proof he had of the passage of time.
 >